peter88213/nvhelp-en/docs/_sources/tools_menu.rst.txt

 .. admonition:: About version compatibility

-   On the window frame, you see the *noveltree* version, consisting of three numbers that are separated by points.
+   On the window frame, you see the *novelibre* version, consisting of three numbers that are separated by points.

    ``<major version number>.<minor version number>.<patch level>``

-   In the **noveltree API** column, you see the plugin’s compatibility information, consisting of two numbers that are separated by points.
+   In the **novelibre API** column, you see the plugin’s compatibility information, consisting of two numbers that are separated by points.

    ``<major version number>.<minor version number>``

    The rule for compatibility
-      -  The plugin’s *noveltree API* major version number must be the same as *noveltree’s* major version number.
+      -  The plugin’s *novelibre API* major version number must be the same as *novelibre’s* major version number.
-      -  The plugin’s *noveltree API* minor version number must be less than or equal to *noveltree’s* minor version number.
+      -  The plugin’s *novelibre API* minor version number must be less than or equal to *novelibre’s* minor version number.

    Fix incompatibilities
-      -  If the plugin’s *noveltree API* major version number is greater than *noveltree’s* major version number, *noveltree* needs to be updated.
+      -  If the plugin’s *novelibre API* major version number is greater than *novelibre’s* major version number, *novelibre* needs to be updated.
-      -  If the plugin’s *noveltree API* major version number is less than *noveltree’s* major version number, the plugin needs to be updated.
+      -  If the plugin’s *novelibre API* major version number is less than *novelibre’s* major version number, the plugin needs to be updated.
-      -  If the plugin’s *noveltree API* minor version number is greater than *noveltree’s* minor version number, *noveltree* needs to be updated.
+      -  If the plugin’s *novelibre API* minor version number is greater than *novelibre’s* minor version number, *novelibre* needs to be updated.